TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 ## Cube crafting using potions for D2RMM

+Warning: Being able to to craft pretty much any equipment - runeword base, charm or unique - can take the fun out of the game.

 This mod adds recipes for more item crafting using the Horadric cube.
 We may not have Chaos Orbs, Orbs of Scouring and the like, but we do have... potions.